-Watch it a few times, coming back to it every so often over a 45-minute time-frame and record your results each day for 6 days.
+Leave it to sit for 45 minutes, coming back every so often to check on it, and record your results each day for 6 days.

-You’ll notice that your saliva will either stay floating on top, will sink to the bottom, or it will grow “legs”.
-If it stays floating on top, there is likely no candida overgrowth to be concerned about, but if it grows legs or, especially, sinks to the bottom, then candida is likely a problem for you.
+Your saliva will; stay floating on top, sink to the bottom, or it will grow “legs”.
+If it stays floating, there is likely no candida overgrowth, but if it grows legs or, especially, sinks, then candida is likely a problem.

-The reason you test over a 6-day window is to rule out variables that are likely to interfere with the results.
-Make sure you keep to your normal diet while testing.
+The reason you test saliva over six days is to rule out variables that are likely to interfere with results.
+Make sure to keep to your normal diet while testing.

 How to Get Rid of Candida Naturally

-To treat my candida, my naturopath gave me some strong herbal supplements and put me on the candida diet until I got the all-clear.
-This was beneficial in many ways, one being it helped me reduce my sugar intake.
-Bonus, right!
+To treat my candida, my naturopath gave me some strong herbal supplements and put me on the Candida Diet until I got the all-clear.